matthewbowling123/Engineering3-documentation/README.md

 ![Assembly 1](https://github.com/matthewbowling123/CPython/assets/112979288/76c7283a-9d4e-4ebd-b666-9f9c89d55e35)

 ### Reflection
 This assignment was a good exercise in reminding myself and my partners how Onshape worked.
 Our Solenoid ended up wired wrong and overheated resulting in a failed lock for the box.
-Pther than that our project went really well.
+Other than that our project went really well.
+I learned more about Solenoids which I had nbot really used before this.

 ## Swing Arm